Nihi1ist/Useful-Linux-and-Git-Commands/README.md

 This is a code tagging tool that generates an index of function definitions and variables within a code base, making it easier to navigate and understand the code.
 ### 10. gdb
 This is a debugging tool used for debugging and analyzing program crashes.
 It provides information about the cause of a crash, the state of the program at the time of the crash, and the values of variables.
+### 11. strace
-### 11. strace: This is a debugging tool used for tracing system calls and signals made by a process.
+This is a debugging tool used for tracing system calls and signals made by a process.
 It is useful for identifying the cause of errors and finding potential performance issues.
+### 12. ssh
-### 12. ssh: This is a secure shell client used for remote access to systems.
+This is a secure shell client used for remote access to systems.
 It is useful for remotely accessing and managing servers, as well as transferring files securely between systems.